turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 out of the boilerplate.
 This will effectively spit out all of the files being maintained behind the scenes and allow for custom configuration.

+---
-From the Create React App Documentation
+From the Create React App Documentation:

-> The feature set is intentionally limited.
+*The feature set is intentionally limited.
 It doesn’t support advanced features such as server rendering or CSS modules.
-The tool is also non-configurable because it is hard to provide a cohesive experience and easy updates across a set of tools when the user can tweak anything.
+The tool is also non-configurable because it is hard to provide a cohesive experience and easy updates across a set of tools when the user can tweak anything.*

+---

 Keep in mind that although `create-react-app` is extremely popular, there are other boilerplates being built as well that you can explore that include more features,